- Accelerated the Healing Rate of their Achilles Tendinitis

 Surgery, Rehabilitation and Healing Achilles Tendon Exercises

-If you have undergone knee surgery and are looking for rehabilitation information, click here.
+If you have undergone surgery or your achilles (reattachment, repair or graft) and are looking for rehabilitation information, click here.

 Increasing flexibility and strength in the ankle is a key component to speed healing and avoid re-injury.
 For this reason, we have created ebooks that outline specific exercises / stretches for our clients undergoing achilles injury recovery.

-Even when you're injured and in pain you need to keep moving to break-up scar tissue that's forming in your tendons and ligaments in you knee.
+Even when you're injured and in pain you need to keep moving to break-up scar tissue that's forming in your tendons and ligaments in your ankle and calf.

 Regular movement can increase healthy range of motion (ROM) of your ankle, guaranteeing you a speedier recovery process and return to regular activities.

 Moving when you're injured is hard.
 Since moving while injured can be painful most people think it's better to stop moving, rest their foot and hope that their achilles injury will heal all on its' own.
-Even though rest is important to recovery, too much rest during the recovery process will increase the amount of scar tissue in you knee.
+Even though rest is important to recovery, too much rest during the recovery process will increase the amount of scar tissue in your lower leg.

-DTR Therapy knee treatments combined with a proper knee stretching regimen will help decrease scar tissue growth while increasing elasticity and strength in the knee joint.
+DTR Therapy treatments combined with a proper stretching regimen will help decrease scar tissue growth while increasing elasticity and strength in the lower leg and ankle joint.

 During the healing process your body will fill in soft tissue tears with dense, brittle tissue called "scar tissue".
 The human body will use scar tissue as a temporary solution and will try to build the scar tissue as fast as possible to heal a tears in the soft tissue.
 Scar tissue can form fast to bring together the edges of a tear, but working fast doesn't mean that the job's done right.
 When scar tissue forms it doesn't come together as neatly as regular (healthy) tendon/ligament tissue would.
 Scar tissue fibers will lay down over top of your tear in a cluttered, messy and jumbled up way.

 When done properly under recommendation of a physician, stretches have a proven track record of assisting in the speedy recovery of many patients.
-This is without doubt, the third and final essential tool for complete achilles/ankle injury recovery.
-Once a patient deals with the swelling and inflammation through use of an ice pack/cold compress, then begins the
+This is without doubt, the final essential tool for complete achilles/ankle injury recovery.
+Once a patient deals with the swelling and inflammation through use of a Cold Compress or Ice Pack, then begins the

 DTR Therapy process by using home treatment with the